awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-findKey.md

 Required: Yes

 **\-t**
 Finds keys of the specified type\.
 Enter the constant that represents the key class\.
-For example, to find 3DES keys, enter `-t 21`\.
+For example, to find 3DES keys, type `-t 21`\.
 Valid values:

 + 0: [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem))